 What Should You Do If The Pre-Collision System Light Comes On?

-If you notice that your Toyota Pre-Collision System light comes on, you should contact your dealership or mechanic right away.
+If you notice that your Toyota Pre-Collision System light or Check PCS System message comes on, you should contact your dealership or mechanic right away.
 If you ignore this warning, an accident may occur.
 The light will indicate that there is a malfunction in the PCS.

 The light will flash for different reasons, including when the system is not able to be used temporarily or if the Pre-Collision System has been disabled.
 The light will flash fast if the system is operating.